micahwierenga/js-functions-lab/readme.md

 ## Introduction

-> *Pair programming encouraged*
+> *Pair programming activity*

 This lab provides an opportunity to practice implementing some real-world functions.
-If you [pair program](https://en.wikipedia.org/wiki/Pair_programming), we recommend [screen sharing](http://osxdaily.com/2012/10/10/remote-control-mac-screen-sharing-os-x/) and alternating roles as a "driver" and "navigator" after each step.

 ## Exercise